karolew/GNSS_RTK_Planner/README.md

 ### Configuration File

-The `config.json` is a mandatory input file with configurations.
+The `config.json` is a mandatory input file with configuration.
-Use the `temp_caonfig.json` template, rename it and fill it with your data.
+Use the `temp_caonfig.json` template, rename it and fill with your data.

 NTRIP service depends on your location/country.
 In my case it was Polish NTRIP Correction Data Service: https://www.asgeupos.pl/language/en/